internetarchive/fatcat/proposals/2020_client_cli.md

     '@'     Form field

-Output goes to stdout (pretty-printed), unless specified to `--download / -d`), in which case output file is infered, or `--output` sets it explicitly.
+Output goes to stdout (pretty-printed), unless specified to `--download / -d`), in which case output file is inferred, or `--output` sets it explicitly.

 ### Internet Archive `ia` Tool